Graduate Certificate in Gestalt Therapy

 After completion of the Graduate Certificate students can progress into year 2 of the Master of Gestalt Therapy.
 Progression into the Master of Gestalt Therapy is upon invitation.

-Graduate Certificate in Gestalt Therapy is aligned to Alignment to Australian Qualifications Framework 8 (AQF 8)
+Graduate Certificate in Gestalt Therapy is aligned to Alignment to Australian Qualifications Framework 8 (AQF 8) which includes of the following units;

 Higher Education Accreditation